Pests & Disease In Your Home

 What Pests, Carry & Spread Disease?

-Some pests are more critical than others with respect to disease.
+Some pests are more critical than others concerning disease.
 For this reason, we shall quickly separate pests into three groups:

 - Pests of medical importance (vectors of disease & injurious to health)